 A church business meeting agenda can help keep the gathering organized.

 Churches do this to keep members engaged and is part of a structured communication management process.

-These church meetings often share information about what the church has done, how it is performing and what it hopes to achieve in the future.
+These church meetings often share information about what the church has done, how it performs, and what it hopes to achieve.

 When organizations demonstrate efficiency and effectiveness – trust and credibility follow.

-Effective communication is the result of taking the time to think through what kinds of information should be shared – with whom, when, how and in what format.
+Effective communication results from taking the time to think through what information should be shared – with whom, when, how, and in what format.

-Once it is determined what kinds of information should be shared, a church meeting should be scheduled and marketed to members, volunteers and employees.
+Once it is determined what information should be shared, a church meeting should be scheduled and marketed to members, volunteers, and employees.

 A basic meeting format might look something like this.

 Example Business Meeting Agenda